Need support now? Help is available. Call, text, or chat 988outbound call

 What are the symptoms of attention and memory issues?

 Attention and memory issues can happen at any time.
-Some people with BPD report that issues happen during mood episodes.
-Other people with BPD have issues even when their mood is stable.
+Some people with bipolar report that issues happen during mood episodes.
+Other people with bipolar have issues even when their mood is stable.
 For many people, cognitive issues start early.1,4

 Attention involves a number of processes that work together.
 Issues can occur with any process, such as:1,6